Quicksilver-lab/LLM101n/README.md

 ## 📅 Course Update

-As of **June 25**, please note that the course is in development and will take some time to complete.
-We appreciate your interest and request that you refrain from submitting Issues/PRs at this time.
+As of **June 25**, please note that the course is still in development and will take some time to complete.
+We appreciate your interest and kindly request that you refrain from submitting Issues or Pull Requests (PRs) at this time.
+Thank you for your understanding and patience.

 ---